begeekmyfriend/kdtree/README.md

 Moreover duplicated samples are allowed to be added with the tree still kept balanced.

 The thought of the implementation is posted [here](https://www.joinquant.com/post/2843).
+Thanks 魏文睿 <weiwenrui@std.uestc.edu.cn> who pointed out bugs in the previous version.